John Y. Campbell: Early years

 Born in London, Campbell was educated at the Dragon School, Winchester College, and Corpus Christi College, Oxford, where he read PPE and took a first in 1979.
 From 1979 to 1984, he attended Yale University, receiving an MPhil in 1981, and a PhD in 1984.
-His thesis adviser at Yale was Robert J. Shiller.
+His thesis adviser at Yale was Robert J. Shiller and his dissertation committee included James Tobin and Stephen A. Ross.

 Academic career

 From 1984 to 1994, Campbell taught at Princeton University, where he was an assistant professor from 1984 to 1989, and the Class of 1926 Professor of Economics from 1989 to 1994.
 In 1994, he became the Otto Eckstein Professor of Applied Economics at Harvard University, where he has remained ever since; he was named the Morton L. and Carole S. Olshan Professor of Economics in 2005, and held a Harvard College Professorship from 2006 to 2011.

-Campbell has been a research associate at the NBER since 1987, and was elected a Fellow of the Econometric Society in 1990.
-He was elected a Fellow of the American Academy of Arts and Sciences in 2000, and served as President of the American Finance Association in 2005.

 Campbell has received various honors, including: